jimhigson/oboe.js/writing/main/2_Introduction.md

 occur whereby the impact from a single failing unit spreads until it infects all of the system.

+Emergent design of message shape just as the design of the software transmitting the message is emergent.

 As I see it, an effective way to solve this problem would be to integrate into a REST client library the ability to use a response whilst being only loosely coupled to the *shape* of the overall message.
 This should be without any additional effort by the programmer as compared using message but depending on a rigidly specified overall structure.
 Rather than having this means of interpreting a message as an optional extra, because I believe it to be beneficial that all messages are handled this way, it should be the default means of operation for this library.

 Criteria for success
 --------------------

-Doing something earlier **is** doing it faster.

 In evaluating this project, we may say it has been a success if non-trivial improvements in speed can be made without a corresponding increase in the difficulty of programming the client.
 This improvement may be in terms of a measure of the absolute time required to complete a representative task or in a user's perception of the speed in completing the task.
-Whilst the difficulty in creating the client resists quantification, this will be examined in terms of the length of the expression required in programming some common tasks.

-Because applications in the target domain are much more io-bound than CPU-bound, optimisation in terms of the running time of a program on the CPU will be de-emphasised in favour of establishing a more optimal use of io.
+Because applications in the target domain are much more io-bound than CPU-bound, optimisation in terms of the running time of a program on the CPU will be de-emphasised unless especially egregious.
+Because the improvements I am seeking are due to a more efficient use of io rather than a more optimal algorithmic expression, no distinction is made between doing something earlier and doing it faster.
+Indeed, for the sake of this dissertation, earlier *is* faster.

+Because REST is often communicated over unreliable connections, my client should also allow the use of partially delivered messages without requiring programming which treats this as a special case.

+Finally, I shall be looking at common ways in which the semantics of a message may be added to as a system is developed and examining the degree to which it is easier to program in a way which handles these unanticipated changes under my client as compared to the current common practice.